 Consequences of violating local zoning laws can be serious.
 If illegal activity is discovered by local authorities, like through a tax assessment, the owner or new owner may be fined and compliance may be enforced.
 It may result in having to tear down the illegal construction and the failure of the local zoning agency to issue further permits to the offender.
 If construction is not “up to code,” when the property owner goes to sell, he or she runs the risk of being forced to accept a reduced price or not being able to sell the property at all.

 Ensure Zoning Compliance with a Construction Advocate like Först Consulting Group

 Using a reputable contractor who understands zoning laws is essential.
 Having a construction advocate like Först Consulting Group also helps to serve as your personal project manager to prevent construction issues from the start.

-Först Consulting Group, a division of The Falcon Group, represents those who are not construction experts, but desire assistance in making major decisions on building, remodeling or restoring their property.
+Först Consulting Group represents those who are not construction experts, but desire assistance in making major decisions on building, remodeling or restoring their property.
 Knowing you are in compliance with zoning is important, but so are the other decisions and negotiations during pre-construction, construction and post-construction.

 For more information about zoning and construction, or to speak to us about construction issues you may be having in Northern Virginia, Maryland or Washington DC, contact Först Consulting Group at 301-560-0424